Dashcam video shows moment Oklahoma trooper goes flying after crash during traffic stop

 It was just another traffic stop on Oklahoma's Interstate 40 for Trooper Jesse Gregory last week, which seemed like business as usual.

 That was, until the unthinkable happened.
-In dashcam video, you can see Trooper Gregory go flying after another vehicle crashed into the back on the one he stopped.
+In dashcam video, you can see Trooper Gregory go flying after another vehicle crashed into the back of the one he stopped.

 He gets up and quickly runs away to avoid any additional danger.